City of Perry

 Master Plan

-On June 17, 2013, the City of Perry Planning Commission approved adoption of the 2010-2040 Master Plan.
-The City Council formally adopted the Master Plan on June 18, 2013, at the scheduled meeting.
+On August 5, 2024, the City of Perry Planning Commission approved adoption of the 2024 Master Plan.
+The City Council formally adopted the Master Plan on Sept 5, 2024, at a regularly scheduled council meeting.

 Fire Department